-Climate: Largest desert in the world with 70% of the worlds fresh water (or ice, rather).
-Coldest, driest, and windiest continent and has highest average elevation.
+Climate: The largest desert in the world with 70% of the world’s fresh water (or ice, rather).
+It is the coldest, driest, and windiest continent and has the highest average elevation.

 Weather: Temperatures can be -89.2 Celsius although with the race happening in the Southern Hemisphere summer, temperatures are expected to be around -20 Celsius.
 Racers can expect winds and very strong sun and more than 20 hours of daylight.